12eymanameer/prodigy_da_task_01/README.md

 Problem: A significant portion of students (30.35%) do not participate in sports, potentially missing out on the physical and mental health benefits.

 Solution: Introduce a wider variety of sports and physical activities that appeal to students with different interests and physical capabilities.
 Additionally, provide education on the importance of physical health and its connection to academic success.

+###

+Tools Used The analysis was conducted using Power BI for creating interactive and insightful data visualizations.
+Additionally, Google Colab was utilized for performing the data analysis in Python.
+You can view the Colab notebook[ here.](https://colab.research.google.com/drive/1RsJc0tSCn6XHxo7yL5INrls0jNTIG1rG#scrollTo=-LZizImmpwEe)

 ![image](https://github.com/user-attachments/assets/1ff82106-5e4b-49a3-bfb4-d8de74654d0d)